apache/qpid-proton/proton-c/bindings/cpp/docs/mainpage.md

 ### %proton::container - easy single-threaded applications

-`proton::container` is an easy way to get started with single threaded applications.
-It manages the low-level socket connection and polling for you so you can write portable applications using just the @ref proton API.
-You an use proton::connection::connect() and proton::container::listen() to create connections.
-The container polls multiple connections and calls protocol eventsa on your `proton::handler` sub-classes.
+`proton::container` is the top level object in a proton application.
+Use proton::connection::connect() and proton::container::listen() to create connections.
+The container polls multiple connections and calls protocol events on your `proton::handler` sub-classes.

-The container has two limitations:
+The default container implementation is created by `proton::new_default_container()`.
-- it is not thread-safe, all container work must happen in a single thread.
-- it provides portable IO handling for you but cannot be used for different types of IO.

-### %proton::mt::controller - multi-threaded applications

-The proton::controller is similar to the proton::container but it can process connections in multiple threads concurrently.
-It uses the `proton::handler` like the container.
-If you follow the recommended model you can re-use statefull, per-connection, handlers with the controller.
-See @ref mt_page and the examples
-@ref mt/broker.cpp and @ref mt/epoll\_controller.cpp

-Default controller IO implementations are provided but you can also implement your own controller using the proton::io::connection_engine, read on...
+You can implement your own container to integrate proton with arbitrary your own container using the proton::io::connection_engine.

 ### %proton::io::connection_engine - integrating with foreign IO